I've done a lot of the Occupy Wall Street movement, a lot of 2012 talk, a lot of this, a lot of that.

 Thank you very, very much.

-And uh thanks to everybody up in uh up in Salt Lake.
+And thanks to everybody up in Salt Lake.

 Rush is back tomorrow.

-In the meantime, Mark Davis from New Talk 820 AM 96.7 FM, WBAP Dallas Fort Worth, proud limbaug affiliate since 1993.
+In the meantime, Mark Davis from News Talk 820 AM 96.7 FM, WBAP, Dallas, Fort Worth, proud Limbaugh affiliate since 1993.

 And the minute the show is over, you know what I'm doing?

-Getting in the car, driving about three minutes to the ballpark in Arlington, watch the Rangers try to go up two-nothing on the Detroit Tigers.
+Getting in the car, driving about three minutes to the ballpark in Arlington, watch the Rangers try to go up 2-0 on the Detroit Tigers.

 God bless everybody up at WJR Detroit.